Gournier Cave: Description

 Within the entrance porch is a 40 m long lake, above which is the entrance to a 2 km long fossil gallery, 10 × 20 m wide, which has beautiful stalagmite floors in places.
 In the floor of this passage are four entrances to the underground river.
 The fine river passage can be followed up waterfalls and through pools to the large Salle Chevalier.
 After a complex section the river rejoins the cave.
 The Jerome siphon can now be passed by swimming.
 (Note: The level of the siphon threshold has been lowered since the discovery.)

 A second sump can be avoided, and then the gallery broadens out, with a section of 20 × 20 m.
 The continuing passage, called the Aquagalerie, continues narrow and high, sometimes with deep water.
 Upstream of a 5 m waterfall the river passage continues.
-After the Salle des Burgondes, the gallery becomes broader, and then the passages become high and narrow, often requiring travsersing, to close down at +680 m.
+After the Salle des Burgondes, the gallery becomes broader, and then the passages become high and narrow, often requiring traversing, to close down at +680 m.